nlgxzef/NFSMWMotionBlurController/README.md

 # NFSMW Motion Blur Controller
-NNFSMW Motion Blur Controller is a mod which tweaks the Motion Blur effect of the vanilla game.
+NFSMW Motion Blur Controller is a mod which tweaks the Motion Blur effect of the vanilla game.

 Features:
 - Modify Motion Blur Strength